 - VA National Guard Medal of Merit (2004)

 - State American Legion Distinguished Service Award (2005)

 - State Veterans of Foreign Wars (VFW) Support Award (2005 & 2007)

 - Legislator of the Year: Virginia Military Officers Association of America (MOAA) (2006)

 - Joint Leadership Council – Veterans Services Organizations Service Award (2006 & 2008)

 - National Military Officers Association of America (MOAA) President’s Award (2008)

 - VA Council of Chapters MOAA – Outstanding Service Award (2011)

 - VA Chamber Military and Veterans Affairs Advocate Award (2014 & 2015)

 Here in Virginia we are proud of our men and women who have served our nation.
-Almost 800,000 veterans currently live and work in the Commonwealth, contributing to our communities and economy.
-The Department of Veteran Services has created a Virginia Veteran Resources Guide to help navigate all the programs and services they offer to our veterans.
+Nearly 800,000 veterans currently live and work in the Commonwealth, contributing to our communities and economy.
+The Virginia Department of Veterans Services has created a Virginia Veteran Resources Guide to help navigate all the programs and services they offer to our veterans.
 They stand ready to help all veterans continue their service as productive and honored citizens of the great Commonwealth of Virginia.